ryysayhi/AudioGenie-Reasoner/README.md

 To address these challenges, we propose AudioGenie-Reasoner (AGR), the first unified training-free multi-agent system that coordinates perception and reasoning over an evolving chain of textual evidence.
 Our key idea is a paradigm shift that transforms audio deep reasoning into complex text understanding task from a new perspective, thereby unlocking the full potential of large language models.
 Specifically, the design of AGR mimics the human coarse-to-fine cognitive process.
 It first transforms the input audio into a coarse text-based document.
 Then, we design a novel proactive iterative document refinement loop, featuring tool-augmented routes and specialized agents, to continuously search for missing information and augment the evidence chain in a coarse-to-fine manner until sufficient question-related information is gathered for making final predictions.
 Experimental results show that AGR achieves state-of-the-art (SOTA) performance over existing open-source audio deep reasoning models across various benchmarks.
-The code will be made publicly available.

 <p align="center">
   <img src="pic/motivation.png" width="50%"/>